 With a general increasing awareness that healthy choices can lead to longer lives, and the baby boomer and following generations living to a more advanced age, nursing careers can typically expect to be in demand, per the BLS.
 Here's a snapshot of job growth and salary information for nurses:

 |Career||Total Employment||Annual Mean Wage||Projected Job Growth Rate|

-You can enroll in online nursing programs or nursing schools using the listings on this page.
-First, it might be a good idea for potential registered nurses, whether at the BSN degree level or DNP level, to be familiarized with the following resources:
+It might be a good idea for potential registered nurses, whether at the BSN degree level or DNP level, to be familiarized with the following resources: